adam-p/markdown-here/README.md

 ### Revert to Markdown

+After rendering your Markdown to pretty HTML, you can still get back to your original Markdown.
+Simply follow the same instructions as above -- your email compose body will change back to the Markdown you had written.

+Note that any changes you make to the pretty HTML will be lost when you revert to Markdown.

-Right now, the only way to switch back to Markdown after rendering with the "Markdown Here" command is to use the browser's Undo command (ctrl+z/cmd+z, or from the Edit menu).
-Unfortunately, this only works for Gmail.
+Caveat: In Gmail, another way to revert to Markdown is to use the browser's Undo command (ctrl+z/cmd+z, or from the Edit menu).
+But there's a big problem with this: The next time you try to use the *Markdown Here* command, it'll think you're reverting and cause you to lose your changes.

-Note: Sometimes you'll lose the last few letters you typed when you do this.
+**TODO**: Fix that caveat.
+Maybe detect the Undo action?
+Or have a magical hidden element that indicates the render state?

 ## Notes